The Last Edition: Plot

 Tom's attempted destruction fails.
 During this time, the entire Chronicle plant burns to the ground.
 Tom is blamed for the fire.
 He is immediately thrown in jail, coincidentally in the same cell as his son.

 Clarence believes Tom when he says his son is innocent.
 Clarence teams up with Polly to investigate the circumstances surrounding the bribery charge.
 After working together, they uncover evidence exonerating both father and son.
-A new plant is constructed; Tom is promoted to foreman; Clarence marries Polly.
+A new plant is constructed; Tom is promoted to foreperson; Clarence marries Polly.